MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/registry-access-for-wia-drivers.md

   .
   .
   //
-  // If the writable registry key isn&#39;t closed  yet, do it now,
+  // If the writable registry key isn't closed  yet, do it now,
   // because the driver is about to be unloaded.
   //
   if (m_hMyWritableRegistryKey)